HIllya51/LunaTranslator/docs/en/alltoolbuttons.md

     Cancel/Always on Top translation window
 1. #### <i class="fa fa-i-cursor"></i> <i class="btnstatus2 fa fa-i-cursor"></i> Selectable
     Make the text in the translation window's text area selectable.

+    If the right mouse button is clicked when activated, dragging non-text areas to move the window will also be prohibited.
 1. #### <i class="fa fa-search"></i> <i class="fa fa-icon fa-rotate-right"></i> Look Up
     If there is currently text selected, the selected text will be queried and a word search window will be opened.
 Otherwise, it will only open or close the keyword search window.